Learn How Better Communication Skills Create More Sales

 1. Set expectations

 Setting good expectations at the start of any sales conversation helps sets the tone and let the prospect know we’re all here for a purpose.
 Typically, I’ll set the expectations right after building rapport by outlining the call or meeting agenda.
-I’ll also “check-in” with the prospect asking if there’s anything else they’d like to cover.
+I’ll also “check-in” with the prospect asking if there’s anything else they’d like to cover to gain their buy-in.

 2. Practice active listening